Itsmmdoha/BinX/API_Docs.md

 }
 ```

-The subsequent requests require you to send this token in the Authorization header like the following:
+Subsequent requests require this token in the Authorization header:

 ```
 Authorization: Bearer <your_jwt_token>